vhurna/azure_task_9_create_a_vm_with_powershell/README.md

 ## Requirements

-In this task, you will need to write and run a Powershell script, which deploys a Virtual Machine and all required resources to Azure subscription:
+In this task, you will need to write and run a PowerShell script, which deploys a Virtual Machine and all required resources to Azure subscription:

 1. Write your script code to the file 'task.ps1' in this repository:

-    - In the script, you should assume that you are already logged in to Azure and using the correct subscription (don't use commands 'Connect-AzAccount' and 'Set-AzContext', if needed - just run them on your computer before running the script).
+    - In the script, you should assume that you are already logged in to Azure and using the correct subscription (don't use commands `Connect-AzAccount` and `Set-AzContext`, if needed - just run them on your computer before running the script).

     - Use any region you want, for example `uksouth`.